oracle-devrel/cd3-automation-toolkit/README.md

 CD3 stands for **Cloud Deployment Design Deliverable**.
 The CD3 Automation toolkit enables you to effortlessly Build, Export and Manage OCI (Oracle Cloud Infrastruture) resources by converting Excel templates to fully functional Terraform modules within minutes ⚡️⚡️ .

-Additionally, the toolkit also supports seamless resource management using OCI DevOps service and Jenkins pipelines for Terraform.
+Additionally, the toolkit also supports seamless resource management using OCI DevOps GIT service and Jenkins Pipelines.